 Complete a technical audit of your website and other e-platforms

 Are your website meta descriptions up-to-date?
 Website speed lickety-split fast?
 Forgotten 404s?
 Drip campaign auto-response messaging appropriate?
-One of our Minnesota clients sent an email to their newsletter opt-in subscriber base right after George Floyd’s death.
-It said “We haven’t heard from you for a while.
-We miss you.”
-Oops that totally missed the mark.
-Even your cold, impersonal automated thank you messages can be buried in your MarTech platform.
-Update them to reflect your authenticity and acknowledge our challenging times.
+Even your cold, impersonal automated thank you messages can be buried in your marketing automation platforms.
+Update them to reflect your brand’s authenticity and personality.
 Don’t forget about your recorded phone messages too.
 And what about all of your images?
-Those perfectly curated photos aligned to your brand may now be completely irrelevant because perhaps it shows people crowded together.
+Those perfectly curated photos aligned to your brand pre-COVID may now be completely irrelevant today.
 Your marketing team may push back on this, especially if you spent tons of cash on a photo shoot.

-Change all images that are not pandemic friendly
+Change all outdated images that are not relevant today

-Prospects will think –– “If you can’t take the time to change out a photo in your email campaign, why would I think your organization has done the hard work of adapting to our new world by addressing post-pandemic safety and cultural diversity?”
+Prospects will think –– “If you can’t take the time to change out an outdated photo in your email campaign, why would I think your organization has done the hard work of adapting to our new world by addressing my needs?”

 Everybody is in a rush to get campaigns out to keep their businesses afloat.
 But it’s even more important now to review and pausing before hitting “send”.
 It is much better to send an email campaign late than on time (even with everyone breathing down your neck) rather than having to deal with the fallout to your brand and business.